 While it’s true a constant runny nose or sneezing could be nothing more than another cold, for 1 out of 5 Americans, allergies or asthma is the culprit causing the running and itchy nose, sneezing, watery eyes and congestion.

 You might think you are safe from the biggest allergy triggers once you are inside the safety of your home, but you would be wrong.
-The most common nasal allergy triggers are found right inside your home: pet dander, dust mite allergen, mold spores, and even pollen.
+The most common nasal allergy triggers are found right inside your home: pet dander, dust, mold spores, and even pollen.

 What Lies Beneath in Your Home?

 So what exactly are you living with?
 What lies beneath might surprise you.
 Did you know that eight out of 10 people in the U.S. are exposed to dust mites?
 That’s because 2,000 dust mites can live on one ounce of carpet dust.
 Six out of 10 are exposed to dog or cat dander and pet dander is more potent in causing allergic reactions than the animal’s fur or hair.
 That’s really rough for the 5-10% of Americans that are allergic to pet dander.
 And just because you are inside does not mean you are safe from pollen.
 It is carried inside on your clothes, hair, pets, open windows and doors.

 What to Do to Keep Allergens Out of Your Home

 Americans pay $1.3 billion for allergy-related doctor visits and over $11 billion for allergy medications annually.
 Wouldn’t it be great if you could do something to help control your allergies and keep some of your hard earned cash in your pocket?
 It’s not a hopeless battle.
 There are several things you can do to cut back on the dirt and allergens in your home which can trigger an attack:

 - Dust often.
 By dusting surfaces and washing bedding often, you can control the amount of dust in your home.